 So on an $8.00 bottle of wine, you will pay an additional $9.70 at the border - so your wine ends up costing you $17.70.
 Only 89 cents of that goes to the federal government.
 The rest are provincial fees, mostly Liquor Board markups and fees.

-However, you should note that because the LDB markup/fee caps out a maximum of $12.75 per bottle, the personal import of expensive wine may be cost-effective.
+However, you should note that because the LDB markup/fee caps out a maximum of $12.75 per bottle, and depending upon the price of the bottle, the personal import of more expensive wine may be economic.
+It is important to have receipts for all wine that is imported in the manner set out above - particularly if you are picking up wine that you have ordered online.

 Comparisons With Other Jurisdictions